 Complex regional pain syndrome (CRPS): CRPS is a clinical syndrome that affects one or more extremities and is characterized by persistent pain and swelling disproportionate to any known inciting event, and at least one sign of autonomic dysfunction in the affected limb(s).
 The pathogenesis of this syndrome is poorly understood, but its onset is often precipitated by a physical injury, such as minor trauma, fracture, infection, or a surgical procedure.
 Published literature suggests that time between the precipitating event and CRPS symptom onset can vary widely; however, a review of available studies indicated that symptom onset typically occurs within 6 months of the injury.
 In June 2013, the Japanese Ministry of Health, Labor, and Welfare suspended its recommendation of routine immunization with HPV vaccine in girls and women following post-vaccination reports of serious chronic pain and concern about a possible association with HPV.
 In early November 2015, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee completed a detailed scientific review of the evidence related to a possible association between HPV vaccines and CRPS.
 The Committee concluded that the evidence did not support a causal link between the vaccines and the syndrome.
-Adverse Event
+Although U.S. vaccine safety information sources such as the Vaccine Adverse Event